-It is vitally important that we set a planning framework for the future of South Staffordshire to provide much needed housing and employment for our growing population.
-We know that our residents care about the communities in which they live and want to help shape our villages for future generations.
+It is vitally important that we set out a robust planning framework to enable much needed housing and employment development to come forward for our local communities in South Staffordshire.
+We know that our residents care about the communities in which they live and shaping our villages for future generations is a high priority.